-2.29.
+- 2.29.
 The importance of transparency in the WTO is widely acknowledged by Members.
 Many Members would like to see an enhancement of the relevant disciplines and/or stricter enforcement.
+One recent proposal suggests exploring ways to enhance the effectiveness of existing notifications requirements in document G/AG/2, as well as of their implementation, and to review and update these requirements as necessary.
+Other ideas to enhance the transparency include additional data to be provided annually based on a questionnaire; annual dedicated discussions in the CoA; and punitive penalties for Members not fulfilling their transparency obligations, particularly large producers or large exporters of particular products. - 2.30.
 Many developing country Members have, however, cautioned against onerous requirements, especially considering the difficulties that have been encountered by some of them in fulfilling the current requirements.
-The ideas put forward to enhance the transparency provisions include additional data to be provided annually based on a questionnaire; annual dedicated discussions in the CoA; and punitive penalties for Members not fulfilling their transparency obligations, particularly large producers or large exporters of particular products.